 - a.
 All Element Group II and III "B" value or higher skills performed with a total of no more than 0.2 in execution deductions will receive 0.1 in bonus. - b.
 All multiple flipping and/or single or more twisting dismounts will receive a 0.1 bonus if performed without a single large deduction. - c.
-A locked arm giant in either direction will receive 0.2 bonus.
-This bonus may be awarded only one time in a routine.
-Held handstand required. i.e. Box 81, 87 Ring skills. - d.
-A locked arm press with "no arm bend" will receive 0.2 bonus.
-Other FIG deductions may apply.
+Any FIG skill done to a handstand by swing or strength will receive 0.1 bonus only once each for Element Group I and Element Group II skills.